 Not everyone succeeds the first time they try to stop smoking, and some people will try multiple times before they succeed.

-Our work with the LGBTIQ+ community
+Working with the LGBTIQA+ community